stat545ubc-2023/TopTechCompanies/README.md

 ## Feature Explanation

-In this assignment, I explored a dataset that contained information regarding the top 50 Tech companies in 2022-2023.
+In assignment B3, I explored a dataset that contained information regarding the top 50 Tech companies in 2022-2023.
 I decided to use the following features to break down the data

  1. I included a slider that allows the user to input the founding year or year range for companies they are interested in exploring.
 This slicer is particularly useful in analyzing the emergence of the tech sectors starting with Roper Technologies with Electronic Components.